Help and Advice

 Priory Addiction Centre UK - The Priory website has a wealth of information for individuals and families affected by addiction.
 They also offer a free addiction assessment at one of their nationwide hospitals.

-Rehab Recovery - Rehab Recovery is an organisation that provides advice for a wide range of addiction & dependancy problems.
+Rehab Recovery - Rehab Recovery is an organisation that provides advice for a wide range of addiction & dependency problems.

 St. Giles Trust - Works with offenders and other disadvantaged people to help them resettle through a range of projects which assist with housing, employment, education and training.
 It works directly in 20 prisons offering a peer prisoner support service and works with prisoners up to, on the day of and immediately after release to ensure that housing and appropriate support is in place during this time.